AASHISHAG/aashishag.github.io/_pages/about.md

 ---

 I am a final year undergraduate student at IIT Kharagpur fascinated by Machine Learning and A.I applications.
 I like to contribute to open source projects related to Deep Learning, and participate in machine learning competitions.
+I strongly believe in top-down approach of learning and admire hacker attitude of getting things done quickly :sunglasses:

 ### Education: